Muse Scholar Program

 Muse Scholars are receiving an insider's perspective on the dance world, thanks to a partnership with Hunter College's Arnhold Graduate Dance Education Program.

 In the studio and the classroom, Arnhold Director Kathleen Isaac and graduate students are working with the Muse Scholars to develop their understanding of the elements of dance.
-The scholars have hit the dance floor during special workshops at the Dance Theatre of Harlem and Ballet Hispanico, where they have learned styles ranging from classical ballet to Bollywood, and attended Fall for Dance performances at New York City Center.
+The scholars have hit the dance floor during special workshops at the Dance Theatre of Harlem, Ballet Hispanico, and Studio 353.
+During these workshops, Muses have learned styles ranging from classical ballet to Bollywood, and attended Fall for Dance performances at New York City Center.